schlizbaeda/photomat/README.md

 At the moment there is a loop which manages the video playback by using two `omxplayer` instances to show some so-called _idle videos_ which should arouse attention from the audience.
-It is planned to play a _countdown video_ when a defined event occurs, for example if a pushbutton connected to a Raspberry Pi's GPIO pin is pressed.
-When the countdown is at 0 the program initiates to take a photo.
+Further a _countdown video_ will be played if the input GPIO17 (pin 11) is tied to GND.
+Two seconds before the countdown video will end, an impulse is provided at GPIO 7 (pin 26).
+It takes about one second.
+This signal may be used to trigger another device taking a photo.
+At the moment the countdown video will end the python3 application.
-Another planned feature is to show an _applause video_ after the photo was taken successfully.
+Not yet implemented is to show an _applause video_ after the photo was taken successfully.
 After that the idle loop will continue.

 ## Software Installation on the Raspberry Pi